cdelavar/post-install-config/README.md

 <img src="https://imgur.com/Eeys3Ve.png" height="80%" width="80%" alt="Configure Teams"/>
 </p>
 <p>
-Teams allow you to pull agents from the departments in order to work on tickets that require the department permissions to be superceded.
+<b>Teams allow you to pull agents from the departments in order to work on tickets that require the department permissions to be superceded.
 To create a team, while in the Admin Panel, click on Agents - Teams - Add New Team.
 OsTicket comes packaged with a default "Level I Support" team.
 Let's create a new team called "Level II Support".
-Configure the team settings and click Create Team.
+Configure the team settings and click Create Team.</b>
 </p>
 <br />